cashubtc/nuts/tests/11-test.md

 }
 ```

-The following is an invalid `SwapRequest` with an HTLC also locked to a public key, locktime and refund key.
-Locktime is not expired but proof is signed with refund key.
+The following is an invalid `SwapRequest` with an HTLC also locked to a public key, a locktime and a refund key.
+The locktime has not expired, but the proof is signed with the refund key.

 ```json
 {